-The total pension liability in the December 31, 2022 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the December 31, 2023 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.50 percent

-Salary increases 3.25 - 9.25 percent, average, including inflation

-Investment rate of return 6.85 percent, net of pension plan investment expense, including inflation
+Inflation 2.50 percent Salary increases 3.5 - 9.5 percent, average, including inflation Investment rate of return 6.85 percent, net of pension plan investment expense, including inflation

-Mortality rates were adopted from an actuarial experience study dated January 1, 2020.
-The retired mortality tables are developed using URS retiree experience and are based upon gender, occupation, and age as appropriate with projected improvement using 80% of the ultimate rates from the MP-2019 improvement assumption using a base year of 2020.
+Mortality rates were adopted from an actuarial experience study dated January 1, 2023.
+The retired mortality tables are developed using URS retiree experience and are based upon gender, occupation, and age as appropriate with projected improvement using the ultimate rates from the MP-2020 improvement scale using a base year of 2020.
 The mortality assumption for active members is the PUB-2010 Employees Mortality Table for public employees, teachers, and public safety members, respectively.

-The actuarial assumptions used in the January 1, 2022 valuation were based on an experience study of the demographic assumptions as of January 1, 2020, and a review of economic assumptions as of January 1, 2021.
+The actuarial assumptions used in the January 1, 2023 valuation were based on the results of an actuarial experience study for the period ending December 31, 2022.